htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 To enable cgroup-based limits, first ensure that cgroup-based tracking is enabled, as it is by default on supported systems, as described in section  `3.14.13 <#x42-3790003.14.13>`_.
-Once set, the *condor_starter* will create a cgroup for each job, and set two attributes in that cgroup which control resource usage therein.
-These two attributes are the cpu.shares attribute in the cpu controller, and one of two attributes in the memory controller, either memory.limit_in_bytes, or memory.soft_limit_in_bytes.
-The configuration variable ``CGROUP_MEMORY_LIMIT_POLICY`` :index:`CGROUP_MEMORY_LIMIT_POLICY` controls whether the hard limit (the former) or the soft limit will be used.
-If ``CGROUP_MEMORY_LIMIT_POLICY`` is set to the string ``hard``, the hard limit will be used.
-If set to ``soft``, the soft limit will be used.
+Once set, the *condor_starter* will create a cgroup for each job, and set attributes in that cgroup to control memory and cpu usage.
+These attributes are the cpu.shares attribute in the cpu controller, and two attributes in the memory controller, both memory.limit_in_bytes, and memory.soft_limit_in_bytes.
+The configuration variable ``CGROUP_MEMORY_LIMIT_POLICY`` :index:`CGROUP_MEMORY_LIMIT_POLICY` controls this.
+If ``CGROUP_MEMORY_LIMIT_POLICY`` is set to the string ``hard``, the hard limit will be set to the slot size, and the soft limit to 90% of the slot size..
+If set to ``soft``, the soft limit will be set to the slot size and the hard limit will be set to the memory size of the whole startd.
+By default, this whole size is the detected memory the size, minus RESERVED_MEMORY.
+Or, if MEMORY is defined, that value is used..

-Otherwise, no limit will be set if the value is ``none``.
+No limits will be set if the value is ``none``.
 The default is ``none``.
 If the hard limit is in force, then the total amount of physical memory used by the sum of all processes in this job will not be allowed to exceed the limit.
-If the processes try to allocate more memory, the allocation will succeed, and virtual memory will be allocated, but no additional physical memory will be allocated.
-The system will keep the amount of physical memory constant by swapping some page from that job out of memory.
-However, if the soft limit is in place, the job will be allowed to go over the limit if there is free memory available on the system.
-Only when there is contention between other processes for physical memory will the system force physical memory into swap and push the physical memory used towards the assigned limit.
+If the process goes above the hard limit, the job will be put on hold.
  The memory size used in both cases is the machine ClassAd attribute ``Memory``.
 Note that ``Memory`` is a static amount when using static slots, but it is dynamic when partitionable slots are used.
 That is, the limit is whatever the "Mem" column of condor_status reports for that slot.
-If the job exceeds both the physical memory and swap space, the job will be killed by the Linux Out-of-Memory killer, and HTCondor will put the job on hold with an appropriate message.

 If ``CGROUP_MEMORY_LIMIT_POLICY`` is set, HTCondor will also also use cgroups to limit the amount of swap space used by each job.
 By default,